iTeam-co/Counter-Maker/README.md

 $ nano bot.py
 ```

-Ater that:
-Add your token to line 4
+After that Add your token to line 4

 Make a public channel and put the channel username in line 5

 Write your telegram ID in line 6

 Save file and exit using `ctrl + c ; y ; enter`

 Then we install the dependencies